Real Estate Careers

-Every new Florida real estate agent must work under a licensed broker — but the rules, options, and path to independence are more flexible than most people realize.
+Every new Florida real estate agent must work under a licensed broker, but the rules, options, and path to independence are more flexible than most people realize.
 Here's everything you need to know.

 The Florida broker requirement explained

 The practical implication: before you can legally represent a buyer or seller in Florida, you need a broker to sponsor you.
-This sponsor relationship must be registered with the Florida Department of Business and Professional Regulation (DBPR).
+That sponsor relationship must be registered with the Florida Department of Business and Professional Regulation (DBPR).

 What the broker relationship actually means day-to-day